CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-03b-NETCONF-Ex1.md

 data format that is good for programming is not necessarily good for human readability.
 Fortunately, we have a tool that can help you called [pyang](https://github.com/mbj4668/pyang) that is a quick `pip install` away.

-    First make sure that your terminal still shows the prepended project name `(pythonenv)`.
-If it does not, then change to your lab working directory and activate the Python virtual environment you created earlier in this lab, for example:
+    Make sure that your terminal shows the prepended project name `(pythonenv)`.
+If it does not, then change to your lab working directory and activate the Python virtual environment you created earlier in this lab:

     ```
     $ cd ~/lab